Alamelu515/Movie-Recommendation-System/README.md

 GNN_Recommendation_System.ipynb
 Open and execute the notebooks to explore and run each recommendation system.

-### Datasets:
+### Dataset:

-The Movielens datasets (100k and others) are used in this project.
-You can download them from the Movielens website (link here).
+The Movielens 100k dataset has been used in this project which can be downloaded from the [Movielens](https://grouplens.org/datasets/movielens/) website.

 ### Dependencies:

-TensorFlow
+1. TensorFlow
-TensorFlow Recommenders
+2. TensorFlow Recommenders
-TensorFlow Datasets
+3. TensorFlow Datasets
-Scikit-learn
+4. Scikit-learn
-Pandas
+5. Pandas
-NumPy
+6. NumPy
-Keras
+7. Keras

 ## Author

-@Alamelu
+Alamelu Karuppiah